UUoocl/Reveal-Quiz-Game/README.md

 # Reveal-Quiz-Game
 A quiz game made in Reveal.js

-Create quiz boards using a Google Sheet Template
+1. Create quiz boards using a Google Sheet Template

 https://docs.google.com/spreadsheets/d/13cifomsc0dZoV-8ew60kYDkaowRadZbl5Fu7580lS0c/copy

-Copy the HTML code from the Google Sheet to a text editor Save as .HTML
+2. Copy the HTML code from the Google Sheet to a text editor and Save as a .HTML file

-Save the Quiz.HTML file in the main folder.
+3. Save the Quiz.HTML file in the main project folder.

 ## Controllers

 Norwii brand wireless presentation remotes are used to play the game.
-These inexpensive remotes come with a customization software where each button can be set to a certain key.
+These remotes come with a customization software where each button can be set to a certain key.

 The "Host" is controller is a Norwii [N28](https://www.amazon.com/dp/B081SY17DC) or [N29](https://www.amazon.com/dp/B07HH4PFNQ).